-At September 30, 2008, we had approximately \$72.7 million in cash, cash equivalents and investment securities compared to \$126.9 million at December 31, 2007.
-We have invested a substantial portion of our available cash in a money market fund wholly-backed by U.S. Treasury collateral and in investment securities consisting of high quality, marketable debt instruments of corporations, financial institutions, and government agencies.
+We have invested a substantial portion of our available cash in a money market fund invested in securities of government sponsored enterprises, or GSEs, and securities collateralized by GSEs, U.S. Treasury notes, and high quality, marketable debt instruments of corporations and GSEs.
 We have adopted an investment policy and established guidelines relating to credit quality, diversification and maturities of our investments to preserve principal and maintain liquidity.
 All investment securities have a credit rating of at least AA or A1+/P1 as determined by Moody's Investors Service and/or Standard & Poor's.
 We do not have any direct investments in auction-rate securities or securities that are collateralized by assets that include mortgages or subprime debt.
-Our investment portfolio has not been adversely impacted by the recent disruption in the credit markets.
+Our investment portfolio has not been adversely impacted by the disruption in the credit markets.
 However, if there is continued and expanded disruption in the credit markets, there can be no assurance that our investment portfolio will not be adversely affected in the future.